-Awesome Buttermilk Maple Syrup Scones.
-This is a total keeper in my books as I have made many scones recipes before, and Buttermilk Maple Syrup Scones are the best ever.
+These Awesome Buttermilk Maple Syrup Scones are a total keeper in my books as I have made many scones recipes before, and Buttermilk Maple Syrup Scones are the best ever.

 These soft, high fluffy scones, with some fresh strawberry jam and cream will go well with your tea or coffee.
 Absolutely divine and the best ever recipe I have made thus far.

 - Category: Cake, Cupcakes, Cookies and Tarts

 - Line a baking sheet with parchment paper and set it aside.

 - In a large bowl, blend together the flour, baking powder, and salt.